ignasliu/mvp/README.md

 # MVP
-Continuous Integration (CI) approach and to automate some everyday activities
+Continuous Integration (CI) approach to automate some everyday activities